FDS Validation and Result Comparison

 The FDS is based on the response of single-degree-of-freedom systems.
 Altogether, the FDS is a reliable method for generating a random test reflective of the real world, which is often non-Gaussian and non-stationary.

 However, there are vibration environments with non-random vibration—e.g., repetitive and predictable.
 Dominant sinusoidal components must be considered when generating an accelerated test profile.
 In such instances, the FDS would not be the ideal test generation option.
-Rather, a Sine-on-Random test should be selected.
+Rather, a sine-on-random test is preferrable.

 In the next section, we will discuss a Sine-on-Random test generation method developed specifically for environments with dominant sine and random background vibration.